Skip to Content

 Shawarma skewer at a popular Israeli restaurant.

-Tips for making shawarma at home
+Tips for making chicken shawarma at home

 • The shawarma can be put in the oven and baked until ready, but I like using a frying pan and stirring for more control.